 - The loud and distinctive noise that a gun makes is one of its most important safety features: when people hear it, they realize they may need to run, hide, or protect others.

-- In mass shootings, being able to hear the gunshots can mean the difference between life and death.
+- In mass shootings, being able to hear and identify the gunshots can mean the difference between life and death.

 Because the current law works, crimes involving silencers are rare.
 But when silencers are used they can be devastating.

 - Christopher Dorner relied on silencers to enable a 10-day shooting spree and run from the law, during which he killed four people, including two police officers, with silencer-equipped firearms.https://www.policefoundation.org/wp-content/uploads/2015/07/Police-Under-Attack.pdf.
 Silencers gave Dorner a tactical advantage at every stage—from reducing the likelihood that he would be caught at the scene of his first crime to prolonging his final firefight with police, ten days later.Al details of this incident provided via the Police Foundation report on the incident, “Police Under Attack: Southern California Law Enforcement Response to the Attacks by Christopher Dorner.” http://bit.ly/2mBt7KK